Triangle Sons & Daughters of Italy – Lodge 2817 – 2023 Scholarship Application

 Order Sons and Daughters of Italy in America (OSDIA) also awards merit scholarships.
 For more information please click on this link: http://www.osia.org/programs/scholarships

 Consider making a memorial contribution in the memory of a loved one.

 If a donation of $750 or more is received as a memorial, the awarded scholarship will be named after your loved one.

-Send your donation (any amount is welcome) in the form of a check, payable to TSOI -2817 to:
+You can donate on-line (see links below) or you can send your donation (any amount is welcome) in the form of a check, payable to TSOI -2817 to: